Mega cisterna magna

 A mega cisterna magna is a controversial subject.
 In general, however, the term refers to non-pathological enlargement of the retro-cerebellar CSF space and not associated with cerebellar abnormalities (normal cerebellar vermis and hemispheres).

-One of the supportive findings for the diagnosis of mega cistern magna is the presence of internal lines crossing inside the cistern representing folds of the arachnoid membrane.
-These folds virtually are not seen in any similar lesion like retrocerebellar arachnoid cyst and dandy – walker malformation.
+One of the supportive findings for the diagnosis of mega cisterna magna is the presence of internal lines crossing inside the cistern representing folds of the arachnoid membrane.
+These folds virtually are not seen in any similar lesion like a retrocerebellar arachnoid cyst and Dandy-Walker malformation.